BernhardRode/aws-infra-sandbox/docs/github-aws-federation.md

 We use three separate IAM roles for different environments:

 1. **GitHubActionsDevelopment**: Used for development and PR environments
-   - Trust policy allows any workflow in the repository
+   - Trust policy allows only pull requests and specific branch patterns
-   - Used for PR preview environments and local development
+   - Used for PR preview environments and feature branch development

 2. **GitHubActionsStaging**: Used for staging environment
-   - Trust policy allows workflows from the main branch
+   - Trust policy allows only workflows from the main branch
    - Used for deployments to the staging environment

 3. **GitHubActionsProduction**: Used for production environment
-   - Trust policy only allows workflows triggered by tags
+   - Trust policy only allows workflows triggered by version tags (v*)
    - Used for production releases

+## Least Privilege Permissions

+Each role has a custom policy that follows the principle of least privilege:

+- Only specific CloudFormation actions needed for deployments
+- S3 access limited to CDK-related buckets
+- Lambda permissions limited to function management
+- API Gateway permissions for REST API management
+- CloudWatch Logs permissions for log management
+- IAM permissions limited to CDK-created roles
+- SSM permissions limited to CDK bootstrap parameters

 ## GitHub Secrets